sit/wrkb/kb/champions/ekko.md

   - 40.0
   - 45.0
   - 50.0
-  description: 'Passive: Attacks gains Low Health targets deal an additional 3% (
+  description: 'Passive : Attacks gains Low Health targets deal an additional 2% (
-    +0.02% AP ) missing Health magic damage.
-Active: Lanches a chronosphere that lasts 1.5 seconds, slowing by 40% .
+    +0.015% AP ) missing Health magic damage.
+Active : Lanches a chronosphere that lasts 1.5 seconds, slowing by 40% .
 If Ekko enters the sphere it detonates, stunning for 2.5 seconds and granting Ekko a shield that absorbs 70 / 100 / 130 / 160 (
     +150% AP ) damage for 2 seconds.'
   name: Parallel Convergence